 - Varicoceles.
-Dilated scrotal veins that impair sperm development by preventing proper drainage of blood.
+Dilated scrotal veins impair sperm development by preventing proper drainage of blood.

 - Retrograde ejaculation.
-Occurs when semen pushes backwards into the bladder instead of out of the penis due to a failure of nerves and muscles in the bladder neck.
+Occurs when semen pushes back into the bladder instead of out of the penis due to a failure of nerves and muscles in the bladder neck.